medo/Pandas-Farm/README.md

 ## Future Work

-- User Docker-In-Docker for running jobs
+- Use Docker-In-Docker for running jobs
 - Shadow Master for failure recovery
 - Redis store for intermediate jobs execution
 - Security Tokens